|

 Fall Vacations Con: Shorter Opening Hours/ Closures

 An attraction could be open every day, but cut back on daily opening hours.
-Or an attraction could have the same daily opening hours, but were actually closed for entire days during the week.
+Or an attraction could have the same daily opening hours, but they were actually closed for entire days during the week.
+And the worst-case scenario is that they might not even be open at all!
+This was primarily the case for outdoor attractions (that were weather dependant) or attractions in smaller towns across Europe.

 two boats are attached to a permanent paved dock in the lake.
 One boat faces you, while the other one on the opposite side of the dock, faces outward towards a completely tree covered island in the middle of the lake.